EpicEric/sandhole/book/src/exposing_your_first_service.md

 ssh -i /your/private/key -p 2222 -R test.sandhole.com.br:80:localhost:3000 sandhole.com.br
 ```

-And if we'd like to bind to a specific port, say 4321:
+And if we'd like to bind to a specific TCP port, say 4321:

 ```bash
 ssh -i /your/private/key -p 2222 -R 4321:localhost:3000 sandhole.com.br